Mass media social marketing campaigns

 Measure Up and Swap it, Don’t Stop It

-An evaluation of Measure Up in NSW found the campaign increased awareness and knowledge about the link between waistline and chronic disease risk and led to more people measuring their waist.
-It did not lead to any notable changes in self-reported physical activity or healthy eating behaviours.13
+The first phase, Measure Up (2008-09), promoted waist circumference as a new way to measure risk of obesity-related chronic diseases and broadly urged people to make healthy changes, such as eating more fruit and vegetables and exercising more.
+An evaluation of Measure Up in NSW found the campaign increased awareness and knowledge about the link between waistline and chronic disease risk and led to more people measuring their waist, but did not lead to any notable changes in self-reported physical activity or healthy eating behaviours.28

-While Measure Up encouraged general behaviour change such as eating more fruit and vegetables and exercising more, the second phase of the national campaign, Swap It, Don’t Stop It, encouraged specific behaviours such as swapping large portions for smaller portions and swapping watching television for going for a walk.
-Across the population, there was moderate awareness of the Swap It, Don’t Stop It campaign but only 16% of Australians surveyed had made at least one swap in the previous six months.12 Researchers said it was likely that environmental changes were needed to supplement such a mass media campaign, in order to make small behaviour changes easier to implement and sustain.
+The second phase, Swap It, Don’t Stop It (2011), featured an animated blue balloon character called Eric and encouraged adults to make small, achievable changes by swapping unhealthy behaviours for healthier alternatives, such as swapping large portions for smaller portions and swapping watching television for going for a walk.
+Across the population, there was moderate awareness of the Swap It, Don’t Stop It campaign but only 16% of Australians surveyed had made at least one swap in the previous six months.29

 Ad News